vlad17/svm2csr/README.md

 pip install svm2csr
 ```

 Note this package is only available for pythons, operating systems, and machine architecture targets I can build wheels for.
-Right now, that's:
+Right now, that makes it linux-only.

-* `cp36m, manylinux2010, x86_64`
+* `cp36-cp39, manylinux2010, x86_64`

 # Unsupported Features